START I: Proposal

-The Soviet force was of little threat to the US, on the other hand, as it was tasked almost entirely with attacking US convoys in the Atlantic and land targets on the Eurasian landmass.
+The Soviet force was of little threat to the U.S., on the other hand, as it was tasked almost entirely with attacking U.S. convoys in the Atlantic and land targets on the Eurasian landmass.
 Although the Soviets had 1,200 medium and heavy bombers, only 150 of them (Tupolev Tu-95s and Myasishchev M-4s) could reach North America (the latter only by in-flight refueling).
-They also faced difficulty penetrating US airspace, which was smaller and less defended.
-Having too few bombers available compared to US bomber numbers was evened out by the US forces being required to penetrate the Soviet airspace, which is much larger and more defended.
+They also faced difficulty penetrating U.S. airspace, which was smaller and less defended.
+Having too few bombers available compared to U.S. bomber numbers was evened out by the U.S. forces being required to penetrate the Soviet airspace, which is much larger and more defended.

 That changed in 1984, when new Tu-95MS and Tu-160 bombers appeared and were equipped with the first Soviet AS-15 cruise missiles.
-By limiting the phasing in, it was proposed that the US would be left with a strategic advantage for a time.
+By limiting the phasing in, it was proposed that the U.S. would be left with a strategic advantage for a time.

-As Time magazine put it, "Under Reagan's ceilings, the US would have to make considerably less of an adjustment in its strategic forces than would the Soviet Union.
+As Time magazine put it, "Under Reagan's ceilings, the U.S. would have to make considerably less of an adjustment in its strategic forces than would the Soviet Union.
 That feature of the proposal will almost certainly prompt the Soviets to charge that it is unfair and one-sided.
-No doubt some American arms-control advocates will agree, accusing the Administration of making the Kremlin an offer it cannot possibly accept—a deceptively equal-looking, deliberately nonnegotiable proposal that is part of what some suspect is the hardliners' secret agenda of sabotaging disarmament so that the US can get on with the business of rearmament."
-However, Time pointed out, "The Soviets' monstrous ICBMs have given them a nearly 3-to-1 advantage over the US in 'throw weight'—the cumulative power to 'throw' megatons of death and destruction at the other nation."
+No doubt some American arms-control advocates will agree, accusing the Administration of making the Kremlin an offer it cannot possibly accept—a deceptively equal-looking, deliberately nonnegotiable proposal that is part of what some suspect is the hardliners' secret agenda of sabotaging disarmament so that the U.S. can get on with the business of rearmament."
+However, Time pointed out, "The Soviets' monstrous ICBMs have given them a nearly 3-to-1 advantage over the U.S. in 'throw weight'—the cumulative power to 'throw' megatons of death and destruction at the other nation."